-The potential for restoration exists, but its likely high cost and landuse change implications for individual landowners are bound to be unrealistic within the current status quo.
-Restoration would require the establishment of biodiversity corridors and current landuse would need to be mostly terminated.
+The potential for larger-scale ecosystem restoration exists, but its likely high cost and landuse change implications for individual landowners are bound to be unrealistic within the current status quo.
+Such landscape-scale restoration would require the establishment of biodiversity corridors and current landuse would need to be mostly terminated.
 To consider such restorative action on the proposed site would imply a drastic change in landuse of the current landowners within the larger area to facilitate an ecological corridor and significant restoration on both the proposed site and surrounding properties.